About Winter Count (FEBRUARY 18-24, 2024) Registration opens November 1.

 The next event will take place FEBRUARY 19-25, 2023.
 Five hundred people, including students, instructors, and camp staff, camp together, share meals, teach, learn, tell stories, and play music around the campfire.
 Many of the folks who come to this gathering have been attending for many years, bringing their kids to what has become for them a "family reunion."

 We are a diverse group of people from many experiences, opinions, family backgrounds, and levels of expertise who come together to share what it is that makes us excited about life.
 You may find yourself around people that don't share your political, spiritual or life views.

 Local flora ranges from palo verde and ironwood to saguaro and barrel cactus.
 The adage that "Everything in the desert sticks, pricks, bites, and stings" is more fact than fiction.
 Catclaw, mesquite, jumping cholla, and other pricklies are regular residents.
-Animal life ranges from toads to javalinas, deer to tortoises, fox and much more.
+Animal life ranges from toads to javalinas, deer to tortoises, fox, bobcat, and much more.

 To get news and updates on Winter Count (AZ) sign up for our newsletter HERE.